 Many animals thrive as snow melts and rivers rise in spring, including beavers.
 When beavers build dams and slow the flow of water, it creates the perfect environment for salmon spawning later in the summer.

 However, cities that are built near rivers sometimes struggle with seasonal floods when water levels rise.
-City engineers often rely on ideas from great inventors to solve these flooding challenges.
+Civil engineers often rely on ideas from great inventors to solve these flooding challenges.